onflow/flow-go/language.md

 tracker.left = 8
 // tracker.completed is 2

-// NOTE: the tracker only implementats some functionality to demonstrate
+// NOTE: the tracker only implements some functionality to demonstrate
 // synthesized fields, it is incomplete (e.g. assignments to `goal` are not handled properly)
 ```